Desperadas

-Desperadas is a 2007 Filipino romantic comedy film written by Roy Iglesias, directed by Joel Lamangan, and starring Marian Rivera, Ruffa Gutierrez, Rufa Mae Quinto and Iza Calzado.
+Desperadas (subtitled All They Need Is Love) is a 2007 Filipino romantic comedy film written by Roy Iglesias, directed by Joel Lamangan, and starring Marian Rivera, Ruffa Gutierrez, Rufa Mae Quinto and Iza Calzado.
 The film was followed by the sequel Desperadas 2 in 2008 and produced by Regal Films and distributed by GMA Pictures.

 Plot

-Four siblings from different men are living on a compound.
+Four half-siblings with different fathers live in a compound.
 They have different stories and problems to face.

 The eldest daughter (Iza Calzado) tries to spice up her marriage with her workaholic husband.

-The second daughter (Ruffa Gutierrez) is a spendthrift woman, and a single mother who struggles with dating.
+The second daughter (Ruffa Gutierrez) is a spendthrift and a single mother who struggles with dating.

-The third daughter (Rufa Mae Quinto) is a professional sexual and clinical psychologist obsessed who suspects that her husband is gay.
+The third daughter (Rufa Mae Quinto) is a professional sexual and clinical psychologist who obsessively suspects her husband is gay.

-The youngest (Marian Rivera) is a childish and wild woman, engaged to a conservative boyfriend from a religious family.
+The youngest (Marian Rivera) is childish and wild, and engaged to a conservative boyfriend from a religious family.

+The movie opens with an introduction to the four men in the life of the mother of the siblings.
+It starts with Philip, a businessman and her first lover, mother of Dr. Patricia Llanes.
+Emil an actor who wooed his way into his heart, and gave her Stephanie.
+Then a general, Partirio, whom she was about to marry, who died prematurely, giving birth to Isabella.
+Finally, a mafia jueteng lord, who became a pastor.
+They bore a child named Courtney, the youngest.

+The movie starts with a birthday party for Courtney who had just become engaged to a previous partner of Isabella, her elder sister.